wilmix8/J-/README.md

 JAW
 ==

-It  is invented  in jdollar for  MobileAPPS,walletapps by wilmix jemin j at nov 2016.
+It  is invented  in WEB for  MobileAPPS,walletapps by wilmix jemin j at nov 2016.

 JAW   is  otherwise  known  as  JeminApps  for  Mobile Webpages.